 Demand for fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009 includes disallowance of a portion of the deduction claimed by the company under Section 10A of the Income Tax Act as determined by the ratio of export turnover to total turnover.
 This disallowance arose from certain expenses incurred in foreign currency being reduced from export turnover but not reduced from total turnover.
-Demand for fiscal 2007, fiscal 2008, fiscal 2010 also includes disallowance of portion of profit earned outside India from the STP units and disallowance of profits earned from SEZ units under section 10AA of the Income Tax Act.
-The matter for fiscal 2006, the Commissioner of Income tax (Appeals) Bangalore.
+Demand for fiscal 2008, fiscal 2009 and fiscal 2010 also includes disallowance of portion of profit earned outside India from the STP units and disallowance of profits earned from SEZ units under section 10AA of the Income Tax Act.
+The matter for fiscal 2008 and fiscal 2009 are pending before the Commissioner of Income tax (Appeals) Bangalore.
 For matter of fiscal 2006, the Commissioner of Income tax (Appeals) has passed a partly favorable order.
 The order giving effect of said Commissioner Order is awaited.
 The company is contesting the demand and the management including its tax advisors believes that its position will likely be upheld in the appellate process.
 The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Company's financial position and results of operations.